DuoStream/Duo/README.md

 ### [Troubleshooting](https://github.com/DuoStream/Duo/wiki/Troubleshooting)
 A list of frequently asked-about issues and how to resolve them.
 ### [Known Issues](https://github.com/DuoStream/Duo/wiki/Known-Issues)
-A list of known issues that we really can't do all too much about due to technical limitations.
+A list of known issues that we really can't do all too much about due to technical or legal limitations.